-Colour banding (otherwise referred to as the halo effect) is a term used by colourists to describe the band or halo which can be seen when you overlap colour onto previously coloured hair, leaving you with a darker colour stripes which wrap around your head, and a not so angelic halo effect.
+Colour banding (otherwise referred to as the halo effect) describes the band which can be seen when you layer and overlap colour onto previously coloured hair, leaving you with a darker colour stripes which wrap around your head.

 It usually occurs when you have stretched out your re-colouring applications and left your regrowth for a little too long, and applied all over colour which double-up over the previously coloured hair…and hello, halo.

-Your roots may have a brighter, more vibrant colour while your mid-lengths and ends will be darker and duller.
+Your roots may have a brighter, more vibrant colour while your mid-lengths and ends may be darker and duller due to colour build-up.
 Given that no one wants dull hair, we will give you colourist tips on how to avoid unwanted colour banding.

 How does this happen?

-Colour banding happens when you apply new colour to previously coloured hair, which has partly grown out.
-When you apply the new all-over colour it’s absorption is affected by the existing colour, and the result is hair which may appear to have two different tones, or with a visible band around the regrowth line.
+Colour banding can happen when colour is layered colour in a full-length application on top of previously coloured hair, and the result is hair which may appear to have two different tones, or with a visible band around the regrowth line.

 Avoiding: Colour Banding

 It’s helpful to maintain a schedule of regular root touch-ups to avoid colour banding.
-Set alerts or reminders in your phone or calendar.
-Make an appointment with yourself in your home salon to colour your hair at the right time for you.
-Colour touch-ups are best done every 3-4 weeks.
+Set alerts or reminders in your phone or calendar and keep your colouring intervals consistent.

 Salon accessories let you have a better application and more consistent colour result and help you avoid colour banding.